awaismbajwa/CoffeeShop/README.md

 1. **Make sure you have the following installed**:
    - **Docker**: [Install Docker](https://docs.docker.com/get-docker/)
    - **Docker Compose**: Included with Docker Desktop or install separately via Docker's documentation

 2.  **Build and Start Docker Containers**

-    Run the following commands to build the Docker image and start the containers:
+    For running app with docker change webpacker dev_server:host and dev_server:public values from localhost to webpacker Run the following commands to build the Docker image and start the containers:
     ```bash
     docker-compose build